I got a call from a law enforcement officer asking me to meet and answer questions. Should I talk to this detective? Do I need an attorney?

 Please note, that detective usually will not tell over the phone that he is going to arrest you, and just will tell you to come and answer some questions, or talk about the matter.

 If my friend or relative was arrested in New York City, how soon will he see the Judge?
 Will they let him go or keep in jail?

 When someone close to you gets arrested, it is a big shock and stress for the entire family who gets involved.
-People do not know the process and police not necessarily gives out all the answers.
-In doing their job, police is trying to calm down and not to aggravate the defendant and his friends and relatives.
-Police officer may tell you that you should go to Court and that your friend and relative will see the judge “tonight”.
+People do not know the process and police not necessarily give out all the answers.
+In doing their job, the police are trying to calm down and not to aggravate the defendant and his friends and relatives.
+A police officer may tell you that you should go to Court and that your friend and relative will see the judge “tonight”.
 In reality, in New York City it takes approximately 20-24 hours from an arrest time (as entered in the Court’s computer system) to an arraignment hearing in court when defendant sees a Judge and his bail status is determined.